Fiber Optic vs. Copper: What Should You Choose for Your Business

 Moreover, data transmitted through copper cables is vulnerable to electromagnetic interference from signals in adjacent cables.
 This, in turn, takes a toll on signal strength and speed.
 It can also result in cross-talk, thus posing security threats.

-Making the Right Choice for Your Business
+Make the Right Choice for Your Business

 The use of light signals and total internal reflection lets fiber optic cables offer internet connectivity at lightning-fast speeds.
-They can also transmit data over long distances without causing attenuation or electromagnetic interference.
+These cables can also transmit data over long distances without causing attenuation or electromagnetic interference.
 This answers the question of fiber optic vs. copper: investing in fiber optic internet is a wise option for modern businesses.

 Looking to upgrade your business internet connection?
 Get in touch with us to understand whether fiber optic internet is the right fit for your needs.
+LS Networks provides select fiber optic internet packages with speeds up to 100 Gbps.
+We also provide configurable IP solutions and on-call network management.

 Connect With LS Networks